-In 2021, Congress passed the Corporate Transparency Act as part of the National Defense Authorization Act, which enacted the most significant overhaul of the BSA and related AML laws since the USA PATRIOT Act.
+On January 1, 2021, Congress enacted the National Defense Authorization Act, which enacted the most significant overhaul of the BSA and related AML laws since the USA PATRIOT Act.
 Notable amendments include (i) significant changes to the collection of beneficial ownership information and the establishment of a beneficial ownership registry, which requires corporate entities (generally, any corporation, limited liability company or other similar entity with 20 or fewer employees and annual gross income of \$5 million or less) to report beneficial ownership information to FinCEN (which information will be maintained by FinCEN and made available upon request to financial institutions); (ii) enhanced whistleblower provisions, which provide that one or more whistleblowers who voluntarily provide original information leading to the successful enforcement of violations of the AML laws in any judicial or administrative action brought by the Secretary of the Treasury or the Attorney General resulting in monetary sanctions exceeding \$1 million (including disgorgement and interest but excluding forfeiture, restitution, or compensation to victims) will receive not more than 30 percent of the monetary sanctions collected and will receive increased protections; (iii) increased penalties for violations of the BSA; (iv) improvements to existing information sharing provisions that permit financial institutions to share information relating to suspicious activity reports with foreign branches, subsidiaries, and affiliates (except those located in China, Russia, or certain other jurisdictions) for the purpose of combating illicit finance risks; and (v) expanded duties and powers of FinCEN.
 Many of the requirements included in the AML amendments will require additional rulemakings, reports and other measures, and the impact of these rules will depend on, among other things, rulemaking and implementation guidance.
-FinCEN proposed three rules to implement changes to the beneficial ownership requirements and related amendments set forth in the Corporate Transparency Act.
-As of the date of this Form 10-K, two of the three have been finalized.
-The Beneficial Ownership Reporting Rule took effect on January 1, 2024 and requires certain domestic and foreign companies created, or registered to conduct business, in the United States to report beneficial ownership information to FinCEN.
-The Access Rule, effective as of February 20, 2024, sets forth the circumstances under which FinCEN can disclose beneficial ownership information to authorized recipients and how FinCEN and recipients of the data will protect that information.
-It is expected that FinCEN will issue a third rule, by January 1, 2025, to revise existing customer due diligence requirements and bring them into conformance with the Corporate Transparency Act and the Access Rule.
+On December 8, 2021, FinCEN issued proposed regulations that would implement the amendments regarding beneficial ownership if adopted as proposed.